jacob-torres/Xetra-Data-Pipeline/about.md

 ## CAREER

-In addition to several challenging personal projects, I was a data and machine learning engineer on [Scribble Stadium Arcade](https://medium.com/geekculture/scribble-stadium-bridging-the-analog-and-digital-39865975a954) until March 2022.
+In addition to several challenging personal projects like the [Xetra ETL Data Pipeline](https://github.com/jacob-torres/xetra-data-pipeline/), I was a data and machine learning engineer on [Scribble Stadium Arcade](https://medium.com/geekculture/scribble-stadium-bridging-the-analog-and-digital-39865975a954) until March 2022.
 I migrated nearly 1 GB of training image data from the GitHub repo to the cloud, and helped improve upon a Tesseract OCR model for hand-writing recognition.

-I am now involved in the [Unlock Africa Project](https://mbuyu.org/), building and fine-tuning a Google Vision OCR model for the translation of thousands of national documents into four languages.
+I am now involved in the [Bestimate](https://nu-bestimate.web.app/) app, building and optimizing our data analytics infrastructure from the ground up!
+The goal is to help companies harness the power of business intelligence to boost their growth.